Girls Gone Wild (film)

-Girls Gone Wild was a 1929 pre-Code American melodrama film produced and released by Fox Film Corporation.
+Girls Gone Wild is a 1929 pre-Code American Synchronized sound melodrama film produced and released by Fox Film Corporation.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Movietone process.
 The film was controversial as an early example of the rising tide of violence and disrespect for the law that would become key themes in the 1930s.